how to make a person

 TypeError: unsupported operand type(s) for -: 'NoneType' and 'NoneType'

-I cannot do subtraction with None and I want the value for the current year
+I cannot do arithmetic with None and I want the value for this year

-• I add an import statement at the top of test_person.py
+• I add an import statement for the datetime module at the top of test_person.py

 1import datetime